CSCI-40500-01-77100-01-Spring-2020/Observer-Pattern-Instructions/README.md

 ## Overview

 This assignment involves an implementation of the Observer pattern using the UML class diagram in the [slides].
 For this project, we will be using Java; an overview of Java can be found in the lecture notes section of our Bb course.
-You are not allowed to use any built-in Observer types, instead, you must use the ones provided in the starter code.
+You are not allowed to use any built-in or third-party Observer types, instead, you must use the ones provided in the starter code.
 The starter code contains *abstract* types for `Observer`s and `Subject`s and two simplified corresponding *concrete* types.
 All functionality applicable to all `Observer`s, e.g., is implemented in the abstract type.
 The concrete classes are very simple, having only a single `int` instance (member) field (data).

 **Your submission must compile and run in the standard environment on our Linux lab machines (Ubuntu)**.
 If you work in some other environment, it is your responsibility to port your code to this environment and to make sure that it works there. **Do not wait until the last minute to compile and test on our lab machines** - past experience shows that last-minute problems often occur and lead to low project scores.